AlessiaCaramello/Vulnerable-neurons-in-AD/README.md

    snRNAseq data (provided):
    - RNAseq_cluster_size.tsv (cell number in each cluster)
    - IMC_markers_expression_in_RNAseq.csv (scaled expression per cluster of markers used in IMC)
+   - .tsv files from enriched pathways analysis (not provided unitl paper is in revision)

    Metadata files (provided):
    - clusters_labels.csv (IMC)